Get Help From a Connecticut Family Lawyer who is a Certified Guardian Ad Litem

 Attorney Healy is a certified Guardian ad Litem, who diligently promotes the best interests of minor children in custody cases.
 Attorney Healy makes a point of providing sensitive advice and counsel to the individuals she represents, knowing that they require her assistance at a critical time in their lives.
 With a record of testimonials and recommendations from former clients, you and your loved ones can rely on our Connecticut divorce lawyers for reliable legal representation.

 Connect With One Of Our Experienced New Canaan Divorce Lawyers Today

-At The Family Law Firm of Healy + Eliot, our Connecticut attorneys know the family law cases we handle are not just about money but also about our clients and their families' well-being.
+At The Family Law Firm Healy Eliot + McCann, our Connecticut attorneys know the family law cases we handle are not just about money but also about our clients and their families' well-being.
 Parents face immense challenges when going through a custody or visitation dispute.
 If you have any questions about a Guardian Ad Litem (GAL), an Attorney for the Minor Child, or any related matter, we are more than ready to help you get answers.

 To schedule an in-person or virtual appointment to discuss Guardian Ad Litem with one of our New Canaan divorce lawyers, please call 203-652-8018 or complete our online contact form.
 Our law firm serves communities throughout Fairfield County, including New Canaan, Bridgeport, Norwalk, Danbury, Stamford, Stratford, Monroe, Greenwich, Fairfield, Newtown, Ridgefield, Redding, Darien, and Brookfield.